Defenses for Stalking Crimes

 The most common examples of stalking behaviors include:

-• threatened to harm the victim of family members or individuals closely associated with the victim;
+- threatened to harm the victim or family members or individuals closely associated with the victim;

 Stalking and Cyberstalking Injunctions for Protection in Pasco

 Section 784.0485, F.S., governs the issuance of injunctions against stalking and cyberstalking.
-The statute for stalking and cyberstalking injunctions for protection are similar to the provisions and procedures for domestic violence injunctions.
+The statute for these injunctions is similar to the provisions and procedures for domestic violence injunctions.
 The terms stalking and cyberstalking are not defined in s.
 784.0485, F.S.

 Additional Resources

-Stalking Resources – Visit the website for the stalking resource center, a program of the National Center for Victims of Crime to learn more about stalking laws throughout the United States and Florida.
-The mission of the stalking resource center is to help professionals and organizations effectively respond to crimes of stalking and aggravated stalking.
+Stalking Resources—Visit the website for the stalking resource center, a program of the National Center for Victims of Crime, to learn more about stalking laws throughout the United States and Florida.
+The center’s mission is to help professionals and organizations effectively respond to stalking and aggravated stalking.

-Overview of Stalking – Visit the website of the National Institute of Justice to find out more about getting help for teens that are victims of stalking and cyberstalking.
-Find definitions of stalking and cyberstalking, ways to get help, and how to help someone else.
+Overview of Stalking—Visit the National Institute of Justice website to find out more about getting help for teens who are victims of stalking and cyberstalking.
+You can find definitions of stalking and cyberstalking, ways to get help, and how to help someone else.